arthurbernierjr/recipe-book/README.md

 ---

-## 📸 Screenshot
+Screenshot
 ![Recipe Book Screenshot](<Screenshot 2025-09-14 at 10.24.49 PM.png>)

 ---

 ## 📝 Description

 Recipe Book is designed to organize and manage your favorite recipes all in one place.

 **Why I built it:**
-- To practice full-stack development with the **MERN stack** (MongoDB, Express, Node, EJS for templating)
+To practice full-stack development with the ERN stack (MongoDB, Express, Node, EJS for templating)
-- Implement CRUD operations with a database backend
+Implement CRUD operations with a database backend
-- Add authentication for user-specific data
+Add authentication for user-specific data
-- Deploy a full-stack application for real-world experience
+Deploy a full-stack application for real-world experience

 ---